Skip to main content

 How Do I Formally Request Data Deletion?

 The first step in the data deletion process is to locate the company’s privacy policy.
 This document is the primary source of information about how the company handles your data and how you can exercise your rights under the MHMDA.
-The should provide a clear and conspicuous method for submitting a deletion request.
+The privacy policy should provide a clear and conspicuous method for submitting a deletion request.

 This is often an email address dedicated to privacy-related inquiries, but it could also be a web form or a phone number.
-If you cannot find this information in the privacy policy, you may need to contact the company’s customer support and specifically ask for the contact information for the person or department responsible for handling requests under the Washington My Health My Data Act.
+If you cannot find this information in the privacy policy, you may need to contact the company’s customer support and specifically ask for the contact information for the person or department responsible for handling data privacy requests under the Washington My Health My Data Act.

 Once you have located the correct contact information, you will need to draft your deletion request.
 While there is no specific legal language you must use, it is important to be clear and direct in your communication.